How to Sell a House With Foundation Problems in Florida

 Will I get lowballed because of the damage?

-Cash investors usually discount hard for repairs and profit.
-Cash Flow Deals connects you with a real bank-financed buyer who borrows against the home and fixes it after closing, so you avoid the deep flip discount.
+Direct buyers usually discount hard for repairs and profit.
+Cash Flow Deals connects you with a real bank-financed buyer who borrows against the home and fixes it after closing, so you avoid the deep resell discount.
 Your price is locked at signing, with no inspection re-trade.

 Who pays for the foundation repair?